 Microsporidian Parasites and Allies

 The unique intracellular lifestyle of microsporidia is reflected in the size and content of their genomes, which are always gene poor and, in some cases, can be extremely small and compact (i.e. the smallest known is only 2.3Mb!).
 Our lab has been involved in genome sequencing projects of many species in this group, as a mean to better understand the biology of these important pathogens.
-Our research is now expanding to include populations genomics and experimental population analyses.
-Particular attention is put on microsporidian species of veterinary (Encephalitozoon sp., a common vertebrate pathogen), scientific (Pseudoloma neurophila; a pathogen of the model Zebrafish) and economic importance (Nosema ceranae, a relevant honeybee parasite)
+Our research resulted in the first population genomic analysis of microsporidians (Pelin et al. 2015, Environmental Microbiology), and now develops experimental population analyses of these parasites.
+We put particular attention on microsporidian species of veterinary (Encephalitozoon sp., a common vertebrate pathogen), scientific (Pseudoloma neurophila; a pathogen of the model Zebrafish) and economic importance (Nosema ceranae, a relevant honeybee parasite).